felikafelix/Hackintosh-Thinkpad-T480s/README.md

     2. #### BetterDisplay
         - Install [BetterDisplay](https://github.com/waydabber/BetterDisplay)
         - Customize your display as you want ^^
+- ### (Optional) Enabling Airdrop, Continuity Handoff, etc for Itlwm + Heliport Users For enabling Airdrop, and other wireless functions like Continuity Handoff, Location Services, etc (Airportitlwm like), see [Patch itlwm + Heliport](Tahoe/Patch_itlwm_Heliport.md)

 - ### Other Tools you might need
     - <a href="https://github.com/corpnewt/ProperTree">ProperTree</a>